Quits Rate

 An economic indicator from the Job Openings and Labor Turnover Survey (JOLTS) that measures the percentage of total employment that voluntarily leaves their jobs, serving as a key barometer of worker confidence.

 The quits rate is a critical economic metric derived from the Job Openings and Labor Turnover Survey (JOLTS), which is released monthly by the U.S. Bureau of Labor Statistics (BLS).
 It specifically tracks "voluntary separations"—instances where employees choose to leave their jobs of their own accord, as opposed to being laid off, fired, or retiring.
+This distinction is vital because it isolates worker intent and confidence from broader economic trends.
+While layoffs tell us about the health of companies, the quits rate tells us about the confidence of the workers themselves.
 The rate is calculated by dividing the total number of quits in a given month by the total non-farm employment for that same month, then multiplying by 100 to get a percentage.
 Because it measures voluntary departures, economists and policymakers view the quits rate as a powerful proxy for worker leverage and sentiment.
 When the economy is robust and jobs are plentiful, workers feel confident enough to quit their current roles in search of higher pay, better benefits, or improved working conditions.
+This mobility is a hallmark of a dynamic economy where labor is allocated to its most productive uses.
 Conversely, during economic downturns or periods of uncertainty, workers tend to "hunker down" and hold onto their current positions, causing the quits rate to fall.
-Therefore, a high quits rate is often a sign of a healthy, dynamic labor market, while a low rate signals stagnation or fear.
+Therefore, a high quits rate is often a sign of a healthy, dynamic labor market, while a low rate signals stagnation or fear about future prospects.
+For investors, monitoring the quits rate provides a unique perspective on the 'internal' pressure within the labor market that the headline unemployment rate often misses.

 Key Takeaways